 • Problem Resolution: Go through the reviews on how the exchange deals with the problems regarding transaction disputes or other account-related issues.

-As one goes through these factors, they can choose the exchange that suits their needs and works well to offer an easy and safe way of trading.
+After considering these factors, one can choose the exchange that suits their needs and works well to offer an easy and safe way of trading.

 Crypto Exchange Fees in India: What You Need to Know

-It is indeed important to understand how the different crypto exchanges are structured in terms of fees, given that the cryptocurrency market is gathering in India.
-This is so critical because these fees are outrights to the spread or slippages that eat into your profitability.
+Understanding how the different crypto exchanges are structured regarding fees is essential, given that the cryptocurrency market is gathering in India.
+This is critical because these fees are outrighted to the spread or slippages that affect your profitability.
 Here is a close look at the fee structure across the leading crypto exchanges in India and what you need to know to arrive at better decisions:

 1. Crypto Exchange Fees Types